xfranky/ml-anonymizer/README.md

-# ml-anonimizer
+# ml-anonymizer

-A multi-level anonymiser for hierarchical data.
+A multi-level anonymizer for hierarchical data.
 Very much in early stages, but functionally working.

 Compile main package: